 Ready, set, Kids’ Run Club is a go

 For many kids, getting the blood pumping is more likely to result from playing an intense video game than shooting hoops or riding a bike.
-Certainly, today’s youth are not the most active generation ever, thanks, in part, to the allure of small screens and a society that is plagued by conditions such as Sitting Disease.
+Certainly, today’s youth are not the most active generation ever.